DecentralDever/DecentralDever/README.md

    - Experience in building and nurturing online communities.
    - Skills in engaging with users through social media, forums, and other platforms to gather feedback and drive adoption.

-  ## Interested in supporting me?
+  🛠️ Interested in supporting us?
   Donate to my crypto wallet:
   Eth: 0x40455b8853a778a6477289b756512fc53c44366e

-## ᵗᑋᵃᐢᵏ ᵞᵒᵘ* so much for reading!
+ᵗᑋᵃᐢᵏ ᵞᵒᵘ*
-*💫 I'm always up for working with other crypto fans and developers.
+*💫 we re always up for working with other crypto fans and developers.
 You can report issues and suggest changes to my projects.*